• Skip to main content

 Drawing the Tasmanian tiger

-February 14, 2018 by Tim Squires 2 Comments
+February 14, 2018 By Tim Squires 4 Comments

 The Tasmanian tiger, or thylacine (Thylacinus cynocephalus) was a large native carnivorous marsupial that was driven to extinction in Tasmania.
-The tragic story of the animal continues to fascinate many people both in Tasmania and overseas, and although many unverified sightings have been reported since the last one died in Hobart’s Beaumaris Zoo in 1936, no concrete evidence of its survival in the wild has ever been found.
+The tragic story of the animal continues to fascinate many people both in Tasmania and overseas, and although many unverified sightings have been reported since the last one died in Hobart’s Beaumaris Zoo in 1936, no firm evidence of its survival in the wild has ever been found.

 Alert Thylacine by Tim Squires.
 Digital drawing.